cellog/ion-router/README.md

     actions and reducer code to capture this state.

 redux-saga is an excellent solution for expressing complex asynchronous actions in a simple way.
-Although react-redux-router-saga uses redux-saga internally and highly recommends it, you can write your asynchronous loader in any manner you choose, whether it is a thunk or an epic or fill-in-your-favorite.
+You can write your asynchronous loader in any manner you choose, whether it is a thunk, saga, observable, or fill-in-your-favorite.

 For this example, we will assume that you can add a simple "loaded" field to the todos reducer, and actions to set it to true or false.